EPA nominee Andrew Wheeler wasn't ready for the Senate's questions on climate change

 It was clear about halfway through Andrew Wheeler’s confirmation hearing to lead the Environmental Protection Agency that he wasn’t prepared for the number of questions he was getting on climate change.

-Sen. Ed Markey (D-Mass.) asked Wheeler on Wednesday whether he agreed with the fourth National Climate Assessment‘s conclusions of how Americans will be affected by the world’s relative inaction on climate change, a report that was vetted by 13 federal agencies, including the EPA.
+Sen. Ed Markey (D-Mass.) asked Wheeler on Wednesday whether he agreed with the fourth National Climate Assessment’s conclusions on how Americans will be affected by the world’s relative inaction on climate change, a report that was vetted by 13 federal agencies including the EPA.

 Wheeler didn’t exactly answer, saying that he had not been fully briefed on the report because much of his agency’s staff isn’t working right now.
-“We’ve been shutdown the last few weeks,” he said, explaining that he had only been briefed once by staff since the report was published late in November.
+“We’ve been shut down the last few weeks,” he said, explaining that he had only been briefed once by staff since the report was published in late November.
 He said his additional briefings were postponed; about 95 percent of his agency is furloughed.

 The Republican majority gave Wheeler an unsurprising pass, defending his record as a lobbyist for an assortment of industries he now regulates, including his main old client, coal baron Bob Murray.
 But most of the Democratic members, which included several potential 2020 presidential contenders, grilled Wheeler on climate change.